Justin Che

-Justin Isiah Che (born November 18, 2003) is an American professional soccer player who plays as a defender for Bundesliga club 1899 Hoffenheim, on loan from FC Dallas.
+Justin Isiah Che (born November 18, 2003) is an American professional soccer player who plays as a right-back for Belgien side Patro Eisden, on loan from Danish Superliga club Brøndby IF.

 Club career

 FC Dallas

 Che joined the FC Dallas academy in 2009.
 During 2020, Che played with the FC Dallas USL League One affiliate side, North Texas SC, where he earned 2020 USL League One All-League Team honors at the end of the season.
 Che subsequently signed a homegrown player deal with FC Dallas on October 2, 2020.

-Bayern Munich
+Bayern Munich (loan)

 On January 5, 2021, Che was one of six FC Dallas players who went on a three-week training stint with German Bundesliga side Bayern Munich.
 On February 12, he joined Bayern Munich II on loan.
 On June 15, it was announced that Che would return to FC Dallas.

-Hoffenheim
+Hoffenheim (loan)

 On January 21, 2022, it was announced Che had been loaned to Bundesliga club Hoffenheim from FC Dallas.
-Che's loan to Hoffenheim is valid through June 30, 2023, at which point Hoffenheim has a purchase option in his contract.